 I saw the glow of the lit gnome about a block ahead and pulled over to park.
 I got out, snapped a few pictures as the sun was setting and headed into The Hopping Gnome.
 The place was very bright as the front of the building is all windows.
 There is a tiny bar to the right and seating to the left that extends further back until it butts up against a wall separating the brewery from the tap room.
 There were only two seats in the whole place and I grabbed the one at the bar.
 I ordered tasters of the 3 craft beers that they had on tap and began taking my notes.
 As I was drinking, the couple to my right asked what I was doing.
 I told them that I was writing for a beer blog in MN and that I was on a beercation.
 This is where that part about destiny comes in.
 I had detected the female’s accent and it was definitely latina.
 The male was white and sounded like he was a local.
 As we introduced ourselves, it turns out that Robert grew up here and Carolina is from South America.
 When she said South America, I became instantly curious and hopeful.

-The 3 beers I had at Hopping Gnome were good, the ESB being my favorite.
+The 3 beers I had at Hopping Gnome were good, and the ESB being my favorite.
 They were out of the stout and I think that points to the fact that people in Wichita are really enjoying the beer at Hopping Gnome.
 The space is warm and inviting as was evidenced by the packed house and people playing games and conversing.
 However, the true highlight, and reason I will always remember this place was that it acted as a backdrop for a very serendipitous meeting.
 Carolina and Robert were so happy to meet someone from Colombia who also really liked beer.
 They invited me to their home for breakfast the next morning for an authentic Colombian meal.
 They assured me that they were not serial killers and we all chuckled.
 What are the chances that the two people I would meet at a brewery that I almost didn’t go to had so much to share with me about where I came from.
 The next morning came and I was giddy with excitement.
 They live in a very nice neighborhood and their house was immaculate.
 Robert, who works for a company that builds custom cabinetry and other furnishings had made their dining room table with his own two hands.
 Their open kitchen and floor plan looked out into the backyard onto a beautiful pool.
 Their two fur babies were very cuddly and adorable.
 As Carolina and Robert prepared the meal, the house filled with amazing aromas of garlic, onions and grilled steak.
 We talked and it felt as if we had been friends for years.
 As we ate, the conversation got easier and easier.
 We chatted about how Wichita is changing and how more and more craft breweries are opening up.
 We talked about why Colombia needs to be my next trip.
 The time flew by and before I knew it, three hours had passed.
 The food was spectacular and the conversation and hospitality was even better.
 We said our goodbyes and I felt like that was definitely not the last time our paths would be crossing.
 I told them that when the come to MN, they have to come over for a meal and more great conversation.
 They seemed amenable to that and makes me happy.
 It is crazy how the world works.
 We have had so many horrible things in the news, both in the US and beyond, but chance meetings of great people like this that really do restore my faith in humanity.
 Stay tuned for Part 2, where I talk about the other 3 breweries I visit in Wichita before heading to the great state of Colorado!